exakat/exakat/docs/Rules.rst

 #########################

 When using a typehint for a method, it is compulsory to use a at least one return in the method's body.
+This is true for nullable typehint too : ``return`` alone won't be sufficient.

 .. code-block:: php

    <?php

-   // Empty function :
-   function foo() : Bar { return new Bar(); }
+   // The function returns a value (here, correct object) function foo() : Bar { return new Bar(); }

-   // Empty function :
+   // The function should at least, return a value function foo() : Bar { }

-   function foo() : Bar { }
+   // The function should at least, return a value : Null or an object.
+Void, here, is not acceptable. function foo() : ?Bar { return; }

    ?>

 PHP lint this, but won't execute it.

+This analysis doesn't check if the returned value is compatible with the returned typehint.
+Only its presence is checked.

 See also `Return Type Declaration <http://php.net/manual/en/functions.returning-values.php#functions.returning-values.type-declaration>`_ and `Type hint in PHP function parameters and return values <https://mlocati.github.io/articles/php-type-hinting.html>`_.